 If you’re a craft beer drinker in Los Angeles, you’re already very familiar with the West Coast IPA.
-But over the last couple years, a new style of IPA has descended upon LA – the Hazy IPA.
+But over five years, a new style of IPA has descended upon LA – the Hazy IPA.
 Hazies are unlike any other beer style out there – sweet, juicy, and with an incredibly silky mouthfeel, and they’ve exploded in popularity since first debuting in Vermont in the early 2000s.

-Today, more and more breweries are dabbling in the style, but there’s only a handful that really pull it off well.
-Here’s your guide to the best Hazy IPA breweries in Los Angeles.
+Today, more and more breweries are putting out their take on the Hazy IPA, but there’s only a handful that really pull it off well.
+Here’s your guide to the best Hazy IPA breweries in Los Angeles and beyond.

 As mentioned above, Monkish Brewing led the NE-style Hazy IPA charge in LA, and helped put California on the map for this style.
-Henry Nguyen and his brewing team’s rotating series of can releases bring people out in droves, selling out within a couple hours and serving as trophies for people’s Instagram accounts.
+Henry Nguyen and his brewing team’s rotating series of can releases bring people out in droves, oftentimes selling out within a day and serving as trophies for people’s Instagram accounts.
 If you miss a can release, you’ll also find more than enough hazy IPAs on tap in their tasting room, alongside some of the best barrel-aged Saisons and mixed fermentation sours you’ll find in LA.
 But heads up, even with their recently expanded outdoor space and upcoming Anaheim location, they tend to get pretty packed during peak drinking times.
 Plan accordingly.